top of page

 Imagine a musical history where the real fusion wasn’t Miles Davis going electric, but Nicky Hopkins pulling jazz toward melodic British romanticism and soulful West Coast drift.
 That didn’t happen.
 But the seeds are on this album.
 The future that could have been.
 And that might be the most rock 'n' roll thing of all: the glorious, wasted potential.

 But "Friend of the Devil" that comes next makes you forget all those jazz hypotheticals.
-This is where Hopkins really delves into realms beyond the tasteful, beyond erudition, and into the metaphysical, channeling something ancient and divine.
-The intro isn't psychedelia because it's distortion — it's psychedelia in the deepest, truest sense of the word: mind-expanding.
-Not because it's weird, but because it's true.
-There is no acid flare there, not trip.
-But there is arrival.
-And he doesn't bring you to some alien dreamscape — he folds you inward, opens the doors to the part of yourself you'd forgotten to resolve.
+This is where Hopkins really delves into realms beyond the tasteful, beyond erudition, and into the metaphysical, channeling that vertical line which joins past, and present, and whatever is above.
+The intro is psychedelia in the deepest, truest sense of the word: mind-expanding.
+It gives you deep truth without weirdness, without distortion, without alien dreamscapes — Hopkins simply takes you inward, opens the doors to the part of yourself which has that clarity without ego, and the result is revelation.

 His touch is glassy and weightless, but each note lands with the gravitational pull — a paradox.
 Hopkins knows how to thread this impossible wire between gentleness and gravitas, fragility and conviction.
 His playing flickers like a candle in a room you didn't know you'd locked.
 It wants air.
 It wants shelter.
 But it can also burn your whole life down and leave you better for it.